tongwu-msft/azure-rest-api-specs/api-index/index.md

 - How to handle the REST response

 > [!NOTE]
-> For almost all Azure service REST APIs, there is a corresponding client SDK library which handles much of the client code for you.
+> Most Azure service REST APIs have a corresponding client SDK library, which handles much of the client code for you.
 See:
 >
 > [Azure .NET SDK](https://docs.microsoft.com/dotnet/api)
 > [Azure Java SDK](https://docs.microsoft.com/java/api)